DhanuWahyuni52/DhanuWahyuni52/notes/reflections.md

 Ideas for projects: scrape job postings from multiple platforms to analyze market trends, build a tool to track product prices across e-commerce sites.

+Consider adding documentation for the project's setup and usage.
+Explore incorporating CI/CD pipelines for automated testing and deployment.